clrose503/RaspberryPi/README.md

 (Super rough diagrams for reference are in the "schematic" folder)

-Test out pins by running the ledtest.py file after changing directory to the pi_project folder:
+Test out pins by running the ledtest.py file after changing directory to the RaspberryPi folder:

-cd pi_project
+cd RaspberryPi

 python3 ledtest.py